A Positive Impact

 Where the money goes

 With end to end positive impact, #TOGETHERBAND embodies the spirit of the Global Goals.
-Sales from #TOGETHERBANDs are used to spread the word about the Global Goals and any profits will fund life-changing programs, carefully selected and monitored by the BOTTLETOP Foundation and the UBS Optimus Foundation in order to help build a better future for us all.
+Sales from #TOGETHERBANDs are used to spread the word about the Global Goals and any proceeds will fund life-changing programs, carefully selected and monitored by the BOTTLETOP Foundation and the UBS Optimus Foundation in order to help build a better future for us all.

 The materials of our bands protect our planet's resources and support NGOs and the making generates sustainable employment for Nepalese artisans.
 At BOTTLETOP our approach has always been to fuse innovative sustainable materials, artisanal production, and technical innovation to have a positive impact on people and planet.